Tuition & Fees

 Given the uncertainty of when large group gatherings and venues will be permitted to reopen for games with fans, the Sports Pass is not presently available and will not be charged for the Fall semester.
 We eagerly await public health guidance about the reopening of large venues and will provide an update on the Sports Pass in a manner and time that Boston University, the Commonwealth of Massachusetts, and public health authorities deem appropriate.

 The Boston University Department of Athletics is dedicated to excellence in athletics, academics, and community.
 Over the long history of the department, our student-athletes have represented BU formidably, achieving and maintaining a high level of excellence both on and off the field while at the same time displaying commitment, integrity and sportsmanship.
 Athletics is a core part of the campus experience at Boston University.

 Year after year, the Boston University men’s ice hockey team finishes among the top teams in the nation and the program, which competes in Hockey East, captured its fifth national title in 2009.
 The women’s ice hockey team, which stepped onto the ice for the first time as a varsity program in 2005, has built on the rich ice hockey tradition at BU, having already reached the NCAA title game twice.

-Sports Pass holders can pick up their tickets before they become available to the general public as well as receive advance notice and ticket offers for fames, concerts and other events in Boston University’s Agganis Arena.
+Sports Pass holders can pick up their tickets the Monday before each game as well as receive advance notice and ticket offers for games, concerts and other events in Boston University’s Agganis Arena.

 Take advantage of this opportunity to make the most of your Boston University experience.
 Be excited, be passionate, be a fan!